SeaSBee/go-patternx/README.md

 ## 🎯 Overview

-Go-PatternX is a battle-tested Go library that implements 7 essential design patterns with production-ready features:
+Go-PatternX is a **battle-tested, production-ready** Go library that implements 7 essential design patterns with enterprise-grade features:

 - **Thread-safe implementations** with atomic operations
 - **Comprehensive input validation** and sanitization